nourzein/thesis_research/README.md

 Topic: I am mapping(visualizing) green roof and green roof potential in NYC, to see:
 Research Question: Where in the city are they located?
 And where can they be implemented?
 Significance: This is because green roofs have immense benefits for climate change mitigation and resiliency.
-	How will we define green roofs for the study? o	Based on the data available o	Probably more conservative estimates (i.e not community gardens, but also not potted plants on a roof top) 	Assumptions need to be made on the kind of plants and space needed to qualify as a green roof (in order to make benefit calculations easier to do) o	Barot, S., Abbadie, L., Auclerc, A., Barthélémy, C., Bérille, E., Billet, P., . . .
+- How will we define green roofs for the study?
+  - Based on the data available
+o	Probably more conservative estimates (i.e not community gardens, but also not potted plants on a roof top) 	Assumptions need to be made on the kind of plants and space needed to qualify as a green roof (in order to make benefit calculations easier to do) o	Barot, S., Abbadie, L., Auclerc, A., Barthélémy, C., Bérille, E., Billet, P., . . .
 Dusza, Y. (2019).
 Urban ecology, stakeholders and the future of ecology.
 Science of the Total Environment, 667, 475-484. doi:10.1016/j.scitotenv.2019.02.410